openpubkey/openpubkey/docs/pktoken.md

 BASE64URL(JWS Signature)
 ```

-This compact representation does not support a JWS with more than one signature.
+The compact serialization standard does not support a JWS with more than one signature.
 As our PK Tokens have at least two signatures, we invented a compact serialization format for a JWS with more than one signature:

 ```ascii
 BASE64URL(JWS Payload) || ':' ||